jonas208/GradValley.jl/docs/src/gpu_support.md

 # GPU Support

 GradValley.jl supports [CUDA](https://github.com/JuliaGPU/CUDA.jl) capable Nvidia GPUs.
-GPU support is provided by [CUDA.jl]([CUDA](https://github.com/JuliaGPU/CUDA.jl)) and [cuDNN](https://github.com/JuliaGPU/CUDA.jl/tree/master/lib/cudnn).
+GPU support is made possible by [CUDA.jl]([CUDA](https://github.com/JuliaGPU/CUDA.jl)) and [cuDNN.jl](https://github.com/JuliaGPU/CUDA.jl/tree/master/lib/cudnn).
-Layers, containers, loss functions and optimizers work for GPUs the same as they do for the CPU.
+Layers, containers, loss functions and optimizers work for GPUs exactly the same as they do for the CPU.
 To move a model (single layer or container) to the GPU, use [`module_to_eltype_device!`](@ref) and set the keyword argument `device` to `"gpu"`.
-If you don't need more precision than `Float32`, make you sure to use `Float32` because on the GPU, `Float32` is usually much faster.
-If your model was moved to the GPU, the input to your model and the target values muste be of type [`CuArray`](https://cuda.juliagpu.org/stable/usage/overview/#The-CuArray-type).
+Because on the GPU, `Float32` is usually much faster than `Float64`, always use `Float32` if you don't need more precision.
+If your model was moved to the GPU, the input to your model and the target values must be of type [`CuArray`](https://cuda.juliagpu.org/stable/usage/overview/#The-CuArray-type).
 To learn more about how to use GPUs in Julia, see the [website of JuliaGPU](https://juliagpu.org/) and the [documentation of the CUDA.jl package](https://cuda.juliagpu.org/stable/).

-A comman workflow to enable training and inference on the GPU is to use the [CUDA.functional()](https://cuda.juliagpu.org/stable/api/essentials/#Initialization) function and test if a working GPU enviroment was found.
+A comman workflow to enable training and inference on both on GPU and CPU is to use [CUDA.functional()](https://cuda.juliagpu.org/stable/api/essentials/#Initialization) to check if a working GPU enviroment was found.
 If [CUDA.functional()](https://cuda.juliagpu.org/stable/api/essentials/#Initialization) is `true`, than the model and the input/target data can be moved to the GPU.
 This way, the code works not just for one type of device.

 The following example describes how GPU and CPU ready code can look like.
 A real example that uses the GPU (if availabel) for training is the [DCGAN Tutorial]().
-With a RTX 3090, for example, it's possible to train this DCGAN for 25 epochs in just 5 minutes (much faster than on the CPU)!
+With a RTX 3090, for example, it's possible to train the DCGAN on Celeb-A HQ (30,000 images) for 25 epochs in just (5, 7) 10 minutes (much faster than on the CPU)!

 ```julia
 using GradValley